mercuthio/Procedural_World_Generator/README.md

  Application that generates in each execution an infinite world in a procedural way, using opengl for its rendering.

-it uses OpenGL and GLEW for fractal rendering.
+It uses OpenGL and GLEW for rendering the world and c++ to generate it, based in a noise generator.
 GLFW is used for the main window management and ImGUI for the configuration interface.

  ![Engine](https://github.com/mercuthio/Procedural_World_Generator/assets/91343476/c8250c5b-bc6d-4025-83a1-2ecbcb87204a)